ddev/ddev/docs/users/docker_installation.md

 * [binaries](https://docs.docker.com/install/linux/docker-ce/binaries/)

 After installing docker-ce you *must* install docker-compose separately.
-[Follow download instructions](https://docs.docker.com/compose/install/#install-compose) (select "linux" tab).
+If using Linuxbrew you can `brew install docker-compose`, otherwise [Follow download instructions](https://docs.docker.com/compose/install/#install-compose) (select "linux" tab).
 This really is just downloading docker-compose binary from https://github.com/docker/compose/releases and installing it in /usr/local/bin with executable permissions.

 ### Linux Post-installation steps (required)

-See [Docker's post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
-You need to add your linux user to the "docker" group. and normally set up docker to start on boot.
+See [Docker's post-installation steps](https://ddev.readthedocs.io/en/stable/users/docker_installation/#linux-post-installation-steps-required).
+You need to add your linux user to the "docker" group. and normally set up docker to start on boot.  __Please do not ever use sudo to run `ddev start`, it will break things.__

 <a name="troubleshooting"></a>
 ## Testing and Troubleshooting Your Docker Installation